jackfoxy/urQL/docs/ref-ch04-data-manipulation.md

 Specifies the search conditions to specify <merge-search-condition> or <predicate>.

 ## Remarks
+Cross ship merges not allowed.
+The discussion of `INSERT` also applies when not matched by target.
+In the case of multiple `WHEN MATCHED` or `WHEN NOT MATCHED` and overlapping predicates, the cases are processed in order, so the first successful takes precedence.
+Tables in the namespace *sys* cannot be merged into.

 At least one of the three MATCHED clauses must be specified, but they can be specified in any order.
 A variable can't be updated more than once in the same MATCHED clause.

 Any insert, update, or delete action specified on the target table by the MERGE statement are limited by any constraints defined on it, including unique indices and any cascading referential integrity constraints.
 If IGNORE-DUP-KEY is ON for any unique indexes on the target table, MERGE ignores this setting.